VladRudchik/Simple-Banking-System/README.md

 This repository is a demonstration of my solution to the final project of the Simple Banking System course by Hyperskill (JetBrains Academy).

-The main objective of this project is to show that I have the basic skills of pure Python and SQL.
+The main objective of this project is to show that I have the basic knowledge of Python and SQL.

 ## Contents